I love turning nouns into verbs! So ya, in my world, I cup people. It’s fun for me and my patients love it too!!

 What Are Side Effects and Contraindications?

-Cupping is not appropriate for everyone.
-This is why I create individualized treatment plans.
+To determine if or when cupping is right for each patient, I create individualized treatment plans.
 I can do a quick short amount of cupping with acupuncture after, or we can do a whole cupping session to cover more areas and spend more time with it.

 Questions?
-I would love to hear from you.
-Drop me a line.
+We’d love to hear from you.
+Drop us a line.